-Poland’s most popular tourist destination is also the best place in Poland to enjoy Polish food.
 The number of cafes, restaurants, markets and street food stalls in Krakow seems endless.
 You can spend weeks trying out many of the wonderful specialties or take a Krakow food tour to get the inside scoop from a local guide.

-Krakow Food Tour
+Krakow Food Tours

 Most food tours in Krakow stick to locations in central Krakow.
-This generally means Krakow’s Old Town, known as Stare Miasto in Polish but more specifically the area around the main square, Rynek Główny.
-Outside of this area, you’ll find many excellent bars, eateries and markets in the Kazimierz district, Krakow’s historic Jewish Quarter.
+This generally means Krakow’s Old Town, known as Stare Miasto in Polish but more specifically, the area around the main square, Rynek Główny.

 Top Pick